msh9/codinginthetrenches.com/content/post/2015-01-04-repository-pattern-overuse-the-double-repository-with-microsoft-entity-framework-and-other-orms.md

 In case of the above issues it may be best to remove the wrapping repositories or, alternatively, create a more substantial abstraction layer, possibly using the unit of work pattern with the repository pattern.

 On its own the repository pattern is a good approach to handling the interaction between application logic and data systems.
 Popular ORMs like Entity Framework do a large part of the heavy lifting necessary to implement the repository pattern for an application.
-Creating an abstraction on top of an ORM is not necessary a bad idea, but it’s important to do so thoughtfully in order to not create a leaky abstraction or add complexity to the application without justification.
+Creating an abstraction on top of an ORM is not necessary a bad idea, but it's important to do so thoughtfully in order to not create a leaky abstraction or add complexity to the application without justification.

  [3]: //codinginthetrenches.com/wp-content/uploads/2015/01/ORM-Diagram.png